tortuca/hotel-merge/README.md

     - Take booking conditions from Paperflies.
 4. API endpoint that allows us to query the hotels data with some simple filtering
     - Endpoint needs to accept following parameters: destination, hotels
+    - Store search values as cache keys for faster query performance

 ### Performance
 1. Data procurement
-    - Fetch the supplier information in parallel - network will take less time to download all the supplier information compared to sequential fetch.
+    - Fetch the supplier information in parallel - this will take less time to download all the supplier information over the network compared to sequential fetch.
-    - Load the supplier information and transform the data once, then saving the merged data into a cache, so we do not need to make repeated calls to the supplier APIs, and perform multiple merges.
+    - Load the supplier information and transform the data once, then save the merged data into a cache, so we do not need to make repeated calls to the supplier APIs and perform multiple expensive merges.
 We may modify the cache expiry period depending on the update frequency.
 2. Data delivery
     - Merge-on-write, and not merge-on-read so no additional processing is needed for the read queries, and the API endpoint can respond more quickly.
+This is preferred assuming that frequency of read requests far outweigh any frequency of changes in the source data.
     - When queries are made, save the request parameters and their corresponding responses to a cache.
 If the query is repeated, we can retrieve the data from the cache, thereby improving response time as we do not need to continuously filter data based on incoming requests.

  Note: Improving performance by being considerate to supplier API and reducing response time comes at the cost of potentially stale data, eg when supplier API is updated, it may take X * 2 time (where X = cache expiry) for the new data to be propagated to the client.